 |Production country:||Frankreich 2013|

-Most of his 30 years life so far Thomas (Max Boublil) has dreamed of becoming a successful musician.
-But with the exception of a few engagements at weddings and birthday parties, the music career never really worked out.
-After proposing to his dream wife Lola (Mélanie Bernier) and finally meeting her parents Suzanne (Sandrine Kiberlain) and Gilbert (Alain Chabat), Thomas decides that the time has come to finally grow up.
-And so at his first meal together with his future parents-in-law, he opens the door for Lola to quit his dream and take a job at a debt collection company.
-While Lola and Suzanne are all over this romantic gesture, Gilbert is convinced that Thomas is making a big mistake.
-For Gilbert, bored by life and his marriage, marriage is the biggest mistake a man can make.
-And that's what he's dying to save Thomas from.
-From now on he never misses an opportunity to convince his daughter's fiancé of the advantages of bachelor life.
-The two of them have so much fun that grown men become big boys again, who are convinced that their wives are only in their way on the way to real happiness.
-But it is doubtful that they are right with this assessment…
+For most of his 30-year life so far, Thomas (Max Boublil) has dreamed of becoming a successful musician.
+But except for a few engagements at weddings and birthday parties, his music career never quite worked out.
+After proposing to his dream girl Lola (Mélanie Bernier) and now finally getting to meet her parents Suzanne (Sandrine Kiberlain) and early retiree Gilbert (Alain Chabat), Thomas decides the time has come to finally grow up.
+And so, at their first dinner together with his future in-laws, he opens up to Lola that he's going to hang up his dream and take a job at a collection agency.
+While Lola and Suzanne are blown away by this romantic gesture, Gilbert is convinced that Thomas is making a big mistake.
+Because for Gilbert, who is bored with life and his marriage, marriage is the biggest mistake a man can make.
+And he is determined to save Thomas from it.
+From then on, he never misses an opportunity to convince his daughter's fiancé of the advantages of being a bachelor.
+In the process, the two have so much fun that grown men become big boys again, convinced that their wives are only getting in their way on the path to real happiness.
+But that they are right in this assessment may be doubted.

-However, the film also profits from the good chemistry that can be felt between the actors.
-She turns Thomas and Lola into a really sweet couple, despite their obvious opposites, to whom one wishes all the happiness in the world as a spectator.
-Of course, the course of their relationship is quite predictable, but the two harmonize so well together that the missing moments of surprise don't bother them at all.
-Also between Boubil and Alain Chabat the comedic sparks sparkle.
-The scenes, in which the two men mutate into big boys in a silly and unrestrained manner, also spread a good mood among the audience - even though it is clear that their infantile behaviour won't have any particularly positive consequences for both of them.
+However, the film also benefits from the good chemistry that is felt between the actors.
+This makes Thomas and Lola, despite their obvious opposites, a genuinely sweet couple who, as a viewer, you wish all the happiness in the world for.
+Of course, the course of their relationship is quite predictable, but the two harmonize so well together that the lack of surprise moments don't bother one bit.
+The comedic sparks also fly between Boubil and Alain Chabat.
+The scenes in which the two men mutate into big boys in a really uninhibitedly silly way also spread pure good humour among the audience - even if it is clear that their infantile behaviour will not have any particularly positive consequences for the two.

 An article by Frankfurt-Tipp